 Still in the same lexical field after bon appétit, let's go to health.

-Health is a word that we also hear very often in France.
-It's when we start drinking a glass, we clink glasses between two or more people and we say health!
+Santé is a word we also hear a lot in France.
+It's when you're about to start drinking, you clink glasses between two or more people, and you say santé!

 I don't know.
 I don't know.

-Because when someone asks you a question, for example, if someone asks you for directions on the street, you can say I don't know.
+Because when someone asks you a question, for example, if someone asks you for directions in the street, you can say I don't know.

-Or when you are asked a question to which you don't have the answer, you can say I don't know.
+Or when someone asks you a question to which you don't have the answer, you can say I don't know.

-And finally, let's move on to the last expression that you absolutely must know if you are a beginner in French.
+And finally, let's move on to the last expression you absolutely must know if you're a beginner in French.

 It looks like goodbye.

-When we say goodbye it means you are leaving.
+When we say goodbye, it means you're leaving.

-But when you say see you later, you're leaving, but you're going to come back or you're going to see the person later in the day.
+But when you say see you later, you're leaving, but you'll be back or you'll see the person again later in the day.
 See you later.

-And that's it for this video.
-25 essential expressions if you are a beginner in French.
+That's it for this video.
+25 essential expressions if you're new to French.

 If you liked this video, don't forget to put a like.